charlie-moffett/PUI2017_cm4698/HW2_cm4698/README.md

 HW2 for PUI2017

+The scope of this homework includes streaming real-time data via API, reading CSV files from the CDF, and manipulating dataframes in order to plot numerical columns against one another.
+What was particularly interesting to me was learning how write a script that pulls in MTA bus data and printing live bus route information.

 Assignment 1: tracking each vehicle for a line

 For this assignment I worked with Jack Lundquist, Matt Dwyer, and Prince